Priya-429/AUTOCAD-/README.md

  AutoCAD project at Mott MacDonald:

-      1. Project Title
+      Project Title
-   - Infrastructure Development of Industrial Estates in Tripura.
+Infrastructure Development of Industrial Estates in Tripura

-       2. Project Description
+Project Description
-     This project involves the design and development of industrial estates in Tripura using AutoCAD.
+This project focuses on the design and development of industrial estates in Tripura, using AutoCAD for detailed layout creation.
 The estates include Dharmanagar, Bodhjungnagar, R.K.
 Nagar, Sarasima, and Dewanpasa.
-It was undertaken during my internship at Mott MacDonald in March 2024.
-The aim of the project was to create detailed layout designs and optimize the infrastructure planning of these estates._
+It was completed during my internship at Mott MacDonald in March 2024.
+The primary goal was to create detailed layout designs and optimize the infrastructure planning of these estates.

-     3. Project Objective
+Project Objective
-     - The objective of this project was to assist in the development of infrastructure for industrial estates by producing accurate AutoCAD designs.
-The focus was on layout planning, road networks, drainage systems, and space optimization.
+The objective of this project was to support the development of infrastructure for industrial estates by producing accurate AutoCAD designs.
+The focus areas were layout planning, road networks, drainage systems, and space optimization to maximize land use efficiency.

-    4. Project Features
+Project Features

-     - Designs of multiple industrial estates
+Comprehensive designs for multiple industrial estates Planning of road and drainage systems
-     - Road and drainage system planning
-     - Space allocation for industries
-     - Optimization of land use and infrastructure alignment
+Efficient space allocation for industrial purposes Optimization of land use and infrastructure alignment Technologies Used

-      5. Technologies Used
 AutoCAD (for design and drafting)

-      6. Usage
+Usage
-     The AutoCAD drawings provided can be used for reference in infrastructure development projects, or to understand the layout design of the estates.
-Simply open the `.dwg` files in AutoCAD to view the designs.
+The AutoCAD drawings can be used as references for future infrastructure development projects or to gain insights into the layout designs of industrial estates.
+The .dwg files can be opened in AutoCAD to view and analyze the designs.

-      7. Project Status
+Project Status
-     This project was completed during my internship at Mott MacDonald and is fully functional as a reference for infrastructure design.
+This project was successfully completed during my internship at Mott MacDonald and serves as a functional reference for industrial estate infrastructure design.